-The BRICS Global University Summit was held in Moscow from 26 to 28 October, 2015.
+The BRICS Global University Summit was held in Moscow.
 Professor Victor Reutov, Deputy Director for Research of the Institute of Economics and Management, represented Crimean Federal University at this summit.

 More than 400 representatives of leading universities of BRICS member countries, international organizations and research centres took part in the summit.
 Russian Minister of Foreign Affairs and Deputy Minister of Education as well as the heads of other ministries and departments responsible for the areas covered by cooperation within the BRICS attended and addressed the summit.
 Ministers of Science of the BRICS member countries participated in a panel discussion held during the special session of the summit devoted to academic research.